top of page

 • Ask for Help: Don't hesitate to ask someone to motivate you through tasks.
 This technique, known as body doubling, can be beneficial.
 You might also seek a coach to learn effective management strategies.

 • Do the Task Right Away: If possible, complete tasks immediately.
-This reduces the chances of forgetting them later and minimizes the urge of procrastination.
+This reduces the chances of forgetting them later and minimizes the urge to procrastinate.

 • Cross Things Off Your List: Create a to-do list and enjoy the satisfaction of crossing items off as you complete them.
 You can even include "make a to-do list" in your list, as crossing it off can provide a motivation boost.